Marcel Hernández

-Marcel Hernández Campanioni (born 11 July 1989) is a Cuban professional footballer who plays as a centre-forward for Costa Rican club Cartaginés and the Cuba national team.
+Marcel Hernández Campanioni (born 11 July 1989) is a Cuban professional footballer who plays as a centre-forward for Costa Rican club Herediano and the Cuba national team.

 Club career

 Barcelona Atlético

 On 10 January 2017.
 Hernández signed with the new champion team of Liga Dominicana de Fútbol side Barcelona Atlético.

 Cibao

 Before failing to join the Football Superleague of Kosovo side Trepça'89, he joined Liga Dominicana de Fútbol side Cibao.

 Failure to join with Trepça'89

 On 23 December 2017.
 Hernández joined Football Superleague of Kosovo side Trepça'89, but because of some bureaucratic problems it could not join with Trepça'89 even though it is registered by Football Federation of Kosovo as Trepça'89 player and it is expected that during the summer transfer window to join the team.

 International career

 Under-23

 On 25 June 2011.
 Hernández making his debut with Cuba U23 in a 2012 CONCACAF Men's Pre-Olympic Tournament qualification match against Aruba U23 after being named in the starting line-up and scoring two goals during a 7–0 home win.